-As well as the reports that you can download from the project findings page, there are a number of publications based on the findings from this research, and on associated legal and theoretical work.
+As well as the reports that you can download from the project findings page, and the CLARiTY Project report there are a number of publications based on the findings from this research, and on associated legal and theoretical research.
 Members of the research team also regularly speak at conferences and other academic events, discussing findings from this research.

 Articles and Book Chapters:

 Please be aware that these are academic articles, so may not be accessible to all readers.

 Harding, R. (2021) ‘COVID-19 in Adult Social Care: Futures, Funding and Fairness’ in D. Cowan & A. Munford (eds) Pandemic Legalities: Legal responses to COVID-19: Justice and social responsibility pp119-130 (Bristol University Press).

 Abstract: This short chapter explores the impact of COVID-19 on adult social care.
 It argues that a new model for adult social care, which focuses on fairness rather than profit is the only way to create a stable, safe and sustainable social care sector for the future.

 Lindsey J.T. & Harding, R. (2021) ‘Capabilities, Capacity and Consent: Sexual Intimacy in the Court of Protection’ Journal of Law and Society.